LLNL/Silo/docs/Chapter2-Section1.md

 * **Description:**

-  Note, that this is distinct from (e. g. can be the same or different from) the version of the Silo library returned by the `DBVersion()` function.
+  Note, that this is distinct from (e.g. can be the same or different from) the version of the Silo library returned by the `DBVersion()` function.

   DBFileVersion, here, returns the version of the Silo library that was used when `DBCreate()` was called on the specified file.
   DBVersion() returns the version of the Silo library the executable is currently linked with.